 If you want to save some extra money, make sure to choose a virtual address that allows you to pick up your mail in person (some services charge fees for this, though).

-Virtual mailbox websites aren’t always clear about the actual location where your address is located, so make sure to look it up on Google Street View before you commit.
+Virtual mailbox websites aren’t always clear about the actual physical location where your address is located, so make sure to look it up on Google Street View before you commit.

 Virtual Address Company Sorting Center